meshiv3010/PDFComparison-ChoosingACheapPhone/README.md

 # PDFComparison-ChoosingACheapPhone
-Automation tests in Python with Selenium libraries
+Automation tests

+* PDFComparison.py - Checks if two PDF files are identical
+* AddPhoneToCart.py - Connecting to the website and adding the cheapest phone to the shopping cart.
+Using the Selenium library